-Cheshire College – South & West takes the protection of your personal information very seriously.
-For the purposes of the Data Protection Act the data controller is Cheshire College – South & West.
-Our ICO registration is: ZA309926 The following statements outline the data we collect and why and who this may be shared with.
+Cheshire College South and West takes the protection of your personal information very seriously.
+For the purposes of the Data Protection Act the data controller is Cheshire College South and West.
+Our ICO registration is: ZA309926.
+The following statements outline the data we collect and why and who this may be shared with.

 We will collect and process your name, address, date of birth, gender, nationality, parent/guardian contact names, phone number, email address, learner support needs, medical information, education history, qualifications, references, ethnic origin, employment history, attendance data, and other relevant information for the purposes set out below.

 We will use your details for the fulfilment of the College’s contractual relationship with its Learners and for our public task to deliver educations programmes, this includes to determine and apply admissions criteria, process applications for admission, and monitor overall Learner numbers.

 We will ask for details of any criminal convictions or offenses.
 We do this to identify any learners who may need additional support and in some cases review whether a learner may pose a risk to the safety or security of other learners, teachers or our premises.
 In some cases, we may reject a learner’s application due to a disclosure but this is rare and we have a panel that would meet to review each case before this decision is made.
 If a learner declares a criminal record or a DBS reveals a criminal record which is likely to cause the learner to be unable to complete some mandatory element of the course, a place cannot be offered.
 This data is kept securely and separate from general learner records and is only available to identified staff from the safeguarding team.
 If you don’t provide information about an criminal conviction or offense and this is later disclosed to us it may result in removal from a specific course or exclusion from the College.